If you have a dream of being a radiographer, you need to bear a few things in mind first.

 4. How You’ll Learn

-Learning in this professional is split between practical and theoretical work.
-You will learn by working in a hospital department with real patients half of the time, so be prepared to get hands on.
+Learning in this profession is split between practical and theoretical work.
+You will learn by working in a hospital department with real patients half of the time, so be prepared to get hands-on.

 What will you study?
 Here’s a brief rundown of what should be included:

 - Anatomy – about the structure of the human body.

 - Physiology – how each part of the body functions.

 - Patient care – preparing patients for their x-ray.

 - Radiation physics – you must understand how x-rays are created in order to perform well in the role.